Milan Rastislav Štefánik: Scientist

+In 1912, a mission from the Bureau des Longitudes, based in France, was led by Milan Rastislav Štefánik, with the assistance of Jaromír Králiček. Štefánik and Králiček arrived in Rio de Janeiro aboard the French steamship Amazone on 10 September 1912.
+Their equipment crates were promptly cleared by customs with the authorization of the Brazilian government. Štefánik brought with great consideration a set of equipment intended for the Brazilian National Observatory, which Morize had ordered from manufacturers in January 1912 to be used by the Brazilian team in the observation of the eclipse.
+This equipment included a Mailhat telescope with an impressive 8-meter focal length and a 15-centimeter aperture, coupled with a coelostat from the same manufacturer.
+The French team had the objectives of photographing the solar corona and conducting spectroscopic studies.
+They set up in a location near Passa Quatro (Minas Gerais), where they joined the main team of the National Observatory's expedition.
+In the city of Passa Quatro, there is a bust in honor of the astronomer Milan Rastislav Štefánik.
+What drew attention was that their equipment crates were immediately released by customs, thanks to the authorization of the Brazilian government.

+Milan Rastislav Štefánik showed great generosity by bringing a set of equipment intended for the Brazilian National Observatory to be used by the Brazilian team in observing the eclipse.
+This set included an impressive Mailhat telescope with an 8-meter focal length and a 15-centimeter aperture. Štefánik's presence and his equipment were valuable contributions to the advancement of science and astronomical research in Brazil at that time.

-Štefánik worked in astrophysics and solar physics, and became well known for his spectral analysis of the sun's corona.
+Štefánik worked in astrophysics and solar physics, and became well known for his spectral analysis of the Sun's corona.
 He was involved in perfecting spectrography and has been considered a predecessor of Bernard Lyot.
 He also attempted to construct a machine for colour photography and cinematography, and he had his design patented in 1911.

 Diplomacy

 In addition to his scientific missions overseas, he also performed diplomatic tasks.
 He established contacts and friendships with leading scientific, artistic, political, diplomatic and business personalities.
 He participated in the establishment of business enterprises in France and other countries.
 His friends included physicist Henri Poincaré, Aymar de la Baume, Joseph Vallot (the richest man in France), architect Gustave Eiffel, Roland Bonaparte, Prime Minister Camille Chautemps, a French entrepreneur called Devousoud from Chamonix, American astronomer and admiral Simon Newcomb and American diplomat David Jayne Hill.
 In 1912, he received French citizenship, recognition and access to the French élite.
 On 20 October 1917, he was made a Grand Officier of the Legion of Honour.
 At the same time, he had some personal problems and a serious stomach illness, which did not get better even after two surgeries.
 Moreover, World War I had started in Europe.